Neonicotinoid: Chemical activity and properties

 causing paralysis and death.
 Acetylcholinesterase breaks down acetylcholine to terminate signals from these receptors.
 However, acetylcholinesterase cannot break down neonicotinoids and their binding is irreversible.
+Neonicotinoids were assigned to IRAC group 4A.

 Basis of selectivity

-Mammals and insects have different composition of the receptor subunits and the structures of the receptors.
+Mammals and insects have different compositions of the receptor subunits and the structures of the receptors.
 Because most neonicotinoids bind much more strongly to insect neuron receptors than to mammal neuron receptors, these insecticides are more toxic to insects than mammals.

 The low mammalian toxicity of imidacloprid has been explained by its inability to cross the blood–brain barrier because of the presence of a charged nitrogen atom at physiological pH.
-The uncharged molecule can penetrate the insect blood–brain barrier.
+The uncharged molecule can penetrate the insect blood-brain barrier.

-Other neonicotinoids have a negatively charged nitro or cyano group, which interacts with a unique, positively charged amino acid residue present on insect, but not mammalian nAChRs.
+Other neonicotinoids have a negatively charged nitro or cyano group, which interacts with a unique, positively charged amino acid residue present on insects, but not mammalian nAChRs.

 However, the breakdown product desnitro-imidacloprid, which is formed in a mammal's body during metabolism as well as in environmental breakdown of imidacloprid, has a charged nitrogen and shows high affinity to mammalian nAChRs.
 Desnitro-imidacloprid is quite toxic to mice.

 Toxic action may result from the active ingredient itself or from its residue.
 6-chloronicotinic acid is a common degradation product of multiple neonicotinoids.